qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 block of keys.
 The function key was exchanged with the right control key to get it.
 This makes the layout of the right modifiers left to right be `Alt`/`Win`/`Ctrl`/`Fn`.

 ## Right `Win` is Application Context Menu Instead
-The right `Win` key is for getting the application context menu.
+The right `Win` key is for getting the application context menu unless otherwise noted.
+Sometimes it's part of the cursor block.

 ### Notes on "Level 3 Shift"
 * Ironically not being American I will not test the en_US local without hardware.
 * I'm not sure if that locale supports an `Alt Gr` key interpretation of right `Alt`.
 * Hacking Linux `termcap` or `GUI` equivalent files might be possible for the determined.

-## Common to All `Fn` Layers
+### Common to All `Fn` Layers
-* Left control is ANSI layer select.
+* Left `Ctrl` is ANSI layer select.
 Basic conformist ANSI.
 * Left `Win` is macro-board layer select.
 Latching macro modifiers and function keys.
 * Left `Alt` is navigation layer select.
 You MUST be in this mode for **BQN**.
+* Basically `Fn`+ a left modifier on the bottom row changes the main layer.
+* In CYAN shift mode you may release the `Fn` key while holding the CYAN modifier.

 ## ANSI Layer (Complete RED Layer)
 * Right control exchanged with function shift key as always.
 * This layer is the keyboard default and has few surprises.
 To access this layer the key combination `Fn`+Left `Ctrl` has been reserved.
-In macro mode the `Fn` key is sticky and so it may cause a little confusion.

-### ANSI Shift Layer (`Fn` ANSI MAGENTA Shift)
+### ANSI Shift Layer (Complete `Fn` ANSI MAGENTA Shift)
 * Scroll lock placed on caps lock.
 * Right `Alt`/`Win`/`Ctrl`/slash form cursor block.
 * Backslash is insert.